Search Arena: Analyzing Search-Augmented LLMs: Preference Analyses in Search

 \section{Preference Analyses in Search}

 With over 12,000 anonymized human preference votes, Search Arena supports fine-grained analysis of how different response features interact with user preferences.
-We report model performance through both head-to-head win rates as well as scaled coefficients estimated using the Bradley–Terry model \cite{bradley1952rank, chiang2024chatbot} in \autoref{app:general-features}.
-To analyze how features interact with user preferences, we follow prior work \cite{stylearena2024} by adding normalized differences between pairwise features to the Bradley-Terry model and reporting the fitted coefficients.
+We report model performance through both head-to-head win rates as well as scaled coefficients estimated using the Bradley-Terry model \citep{bradley1952rank, chiang2024chatbot} in \autoref{app:general-features}.
+To analyze how features interact with user preferences, we follow prior work \citep{stylearena2024} by adding normalized differences between pairwise features to the Bradley-Terry model and reporting the fitted coefficients.

+As the correlational analysis in this section relies on user-provided votes, we first clarify their subjective nature and assess their reliability.
+We do not treat the human-preferred response as the objectively “correct” one, but rather as the response better aligned with the user’s personal preferences.
+In our evaluation and data collection setup, the prompt is tied to the judge (i.e., user): this pairing is critical, as only the original user knows the hidden intent behind their prompt.
+To verify that users are not voting randomly, we conducted a small study on 100 samples with 3 expert annotators and found expert–user agreement to be 68\% when excluding tie votes (random agreement = 50\%).
+Given the inherent subjectivity and the lack of a single “correct” answer for many prompts, some disagreement is expected.

-In this section, we first focus on two key feature groups: (1) general features such as model type, search depth, and response length (\autoref{subsec:general}), and (2) citation-related features, such as number of citations, citation sources, and citation attributions (\autoref{sec:citations}).
+In the following section, our analysis is purely correlational rather than causal, and we view more controlled causal investigation as an important direction for future work.
+We first focus on two key feature groups: (1) general features such as model type, search depth, and response length (\autoref{subsec:general}), and (2) citation-related features, such as number of citations, citation sources, and citation attributions (\autoref{sec:citations}).
 We then study how search and non-search models generalize in search-heavy and general chat scenarios in \autoref{sec:cross_arena}.
 Additional details and further analyses are provided in \autoref{app:general-features} and \autoref{app:citation-features}.